 Note: The affected arm starts and ends in the same position relative to the task object/s (e.g. on the tabletop next to the object)

 Putting credit cards into a wallet: One repetition = pick up credit card from tabletop, insert and remove credit card from wallet (held by unaffected hand), place credit card on tabletop, return hand to starting position

 Note: For a two-handed task, you may choose to repeatedly pick up the stabilized object using your unaffected hand, or hold it throughout the task

 Research has also demonstrated that completing 60 minutes of task-specific training four times per week can produce significant arm function improvements.
 This is an amount that you may have to build up to.
-If one hour seems daunting, try to ease into TST practice by attempting increasingly longer intervals (e.g. aim for 5 more minutes of TST each time).
+If one hour seems daunting, try to ease into TST by attempting increasingly longer intervals, aiming for 5 more minutes of TST each time you practice.

-Survivors who have some but not all required arm functions to perform TST may choose to perform a modified version incorporating the elements within their capabilities.
+Stroke survivors who have some but not all required arm functions to perform TST may choose to perform a modified version incorporating only the elements within their capabilities.
 For instance, TST might consist of repeatedly reaching to tap an object with the hand as opposed to grasping and releasing it.

 TST is just one tool in your upper extremity stroke rehab toolbox.
 There are several other evidence-supported activities that may improve arm and hand function.
 Some people may not be able to perform TST without the guidance of a therapist, while others may not be motivated by the intervention.
 If you have questions on how to perform TST at home or whether it is the right option for you, consult with your therapy team.